EZ4BYG/DL_Apps/README.md

 - In the **Unet** folder, there is **Pretreatment** folder which includes many preprocessing functions for raw image data, such as cutting, merging, 0/1 transfer, etc. Please see the readme file in the **Pretreatment** for details
 - The data set used in this example comes from real satellite remote sensing images.
 The whole task includes from image annotation to model training to the final parameters' adjustment, very detailed!
 - The image annotation assignment is completed with PS, auxiliary drawing board + some small functions
+- All programs are written on jupyter notebook with Python, so all files' suffix is .ipynb

 ---